 Multiple execution targets

-Using multiple execution targets (servers or local directory) doesn’t mean “execute once, upload the result multiple times”, but “tries to execute every available task once for each given target”.
-As a result, there is no garanty than running an inventory for two different servers, or for one server and for local directory, will produce the same exact result.
-They are even a known bug on Windows, where the second inventory lacks some specific pieces of information.
+Using multiple execution targets (servers or local directories) doesn’t mean “execute once, upload the result multiple times”, but “tries to execute every available task once for each given target”.
+As a result, there is no guarantee that running an inventory for two different servers, or for one server and for local directory, will produce the exact same result.
+There is even a known bug on Windows, where the second inventory lacks some specific pieces of information.

-The only reliable way currently to produce a single inventory, and transmit the result to multiple targets, is to execute the agent in autonomous mode once, and then upload the results multiple time:
+The only reliable way currently to produce a single inventory, and transmit the result to multiple targets, is to execute the agent in autonomous mode once, and then upload the results multiple times:

 $> fusioninventory-inventory > inventory.xml $> fusioninventory-injector --file inventory.xml --url http://my.first.server/plugins/fusioninventory/ $> fusioninventory-injector --file inventory.xml --url http://my.second.server/plugins/fusioninventory/